Velie Memorial Cup: Tradition Endures

 While the Velie Cup is no longer the large gallery-drawing event that it once was, the tournament still continues today.
 Once a summer-long event, the Velie Cup winner is settled over one weekend.
 As of 2017, the Velie Cup format consists of 12 members per team playing two-man best ball with the best five scores counted each day for each club.
 Short Hills Country Club (Illinois), Oakwood Country Club (Illinois), Pinnacle Country Club (Illinois), and Geneva Golf and Country Club (Iowa) currently compete for the Velie Cup.

-In an era where declining interest in competitive golf has caused many grand tournaments of the past to disappear, it is remarkable achievement that the Velie Cup is still being played after more than 90 years.
+In an era where declining interest in competitive golf has caused many grand tournaments of the past to disappear, it is a notable achievement that the Velie Cup is still being played after more than 90 years.